|

 each other more with their own take on how

-they thought Lumiere, the candelabra, sang
+they thought Lumiere the candelabra sang

-to Chip, the teacup.
+to Chip the teacup.
 As for myself, I was

 horrible women put on me.

-and whatever other toxic sugar the parents
+and whatever other sugary foods that parents

-waddle through the backdoors of the night
+waddle through the back doors

 and into the hot white spotlight of the stage,